 - Opéra Bastille

-Today we will visit the exquisite Musée Rodin.
-It is housed in the elegant 18th -century Hôtel Biron, the residence of the sculptor Rodin from 1908 to his death in 1917.
+We begin our day at the exquisite Musée Rodin.
+It is housed in the elegant 18th-century Hôtel Biron, the residence of the sculptor Rodin from 1908 to his death in 1917.
 A series of special events will therefore be organised this year to celebrate the anniversary of his death.
 The Rodin collection in the sculpture garden and within the mansion itself is the most comprehensive Rodin corpus in the world.

-The opera’s construction was part of President Mitterrand’s “Grands Projets” in the 1980’s which was intended to rejuvenate Paris with ambitious contemporary architecture.
+The opera’s construction was part of President Mitterrand’s ‘Grands Projets’ in the 1980s, which were intended to rejuvenate Paris with ambitious contemporary architecture.
 It included seven other projects, now all part of the city’s identity such as the Louvre’s pyramid and the French National Library.
 The opera was deliberately designed by Canadian architect Carlos Ott to contrast with the Palais Garnier.
-However, in order to blend its convex facade into the area and make it feel as original part of the “quartier”, the square was not remodelled for its construction.
-Rather, the left-side of the opera was kept hidden by older buildings to give the impression that it always belonged here.
+However, in order to blend its convex facade into the area and make it feel as original part of the ‘quartier’, the square was not remodelled for its construction.
+Rather, the left side of the opera was kept hidden by older buildings to give the impression that it always belonged here.
+(Overnight Paris)

 Day 8: Wednesday 4 October, Paris – Saint-Germain-en-Laye – Port Marly – Paris